 Sweet Dreams debunked some myths of the times about sugar beet sugar as well as providing information about nutrition and sugar beet farming in Alberta.
 It stated unequivocally in several different ways that beet sugar is identical with cane sugar; “Chemists cannot [distinguish between beet sugar and cane sugar]…about one-third of the world’s sugar product is Beet Sugar , and no human being, nor science, can distinguish a difference”.

 The sugar beet connection to BC comes from the Rogers’ family sugar dynasty in Vancouver.

 Benjamin Tingley Rogers[iii] (1865-1918), the American-born founder of BC Sugar, had significant familial ties to the sugar industry and in 1890 moved to Vancouver to begin his own sugar refinery business.
 He quickly gained the support of the CPR; he was notoriously anti-union and anti-Asian; and by the time of his death, a wealthy man who steadfastly refused to be involved in civic affairs or speculate on real estate.
 Rogers had purchased sugar plantations in Fiji and in 1925 his son Blythe began the association with Canadian Sugar Factories out of Raymond, Alberta.

 I haven’t been able to determine how much sugar currently sold in Canada is beet sugar.
-With three cane sugar factors, and one beet sugar factory, it is possibly one-quarter of Canadian production.
-It is odd to think that sugar could be considered a Canadian food.
-Too bad we can’t do this with coffee.
+With three cane sugar factors, and one beet sugar factory, it could possibly account for one-quarter of Canadian production.
+Sugar could be considered a local Canadian food.

 In a future blog I will try to look at the complicated history of BC Sugar[iv]